-Those who suffer from dementia are commonly afflicted by anxiety and panic attacks, especially in the early stages as they come to grips with their cognitive decline.
-As a caregiver, friend, or family member, this can be tough to witness, but there are some things that you can do to help the senior get through anxious periods, some activities for low functioning seniors with dementia.
+Those who suffer from dementia are commonly afflicted by anxiety and panic attacks.
+This can be especially prevalent in the early stages as they come to grips with their cognitive decline.
+As a caregiver, friend, or family member, this can be tough to witness, but there are some things that you can do to help them get through anxious periods.
+Below are six activities you can do with your loved one suffering from dementia to reassure them of their safety, stimulate memory recall, and encourage relaxation.
+These activities are useful for seniors both living at home and in assisted living settings.

 - Breathing Exercises – It may seem cliché, but controlled deep breathing is one of the most widely endorsed exercises for calming seniors with dementia.
 Deep breathing is done by expanding the diaphragm to fully fill the lungs and actually prompts a relaxation response in the brain.
 Shallowed, panicked breathing can actually release stress hormones into the body.
 If your loved one begins to panic, take them to a quiet environment and encourage slow, deep inhalation through the nose, hold the air in for a second or two, then slowly release it through the nose or mouth.
 After repeating the process for a few minutes, the senior should be in a much more relaxed state.